PreferredAI/helm-charts/charts/solr/README.md

 helm install my-release -f values.yaml preferred-ai/solr
 ```

+## Authentication

+Basic Authentication is one of the a various authentication plugins for Solr.
+To initiate Solr with Basic Authentication, you will need to place the default [security.json](https://lucene.apache.org/solr/guide/basic-authentication-plugin.html) file into Zookeeper.

+To do this, you will first need to either:

+- [mount a ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/#using-configmaps) with a key `security.json` and the file contents as the value, or
+- mount a volume with `security.json` file inside, or
+- add `security.json` directly to initScripts.

+The following example will use a mounted ConfigMap.

+1. Create a security-json.yaml (please put the full security.json into the space below).

+    ```yaml
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+      name: security-json
+    data:
+      security.json: |
+        {
+        "authentication":{
+          ...
+        }}
+    ```

+1. Apply the ConfigMap into the namespace

+    ```bash
+    kubectl apply -f security-json.yaml
+    ```

+1. Use the following helm install arguments.
+See [Helm install](https://helm.sh/docs/helm/helm_install/) on how to use a yaml file for install arguments.

+    ```yaml
+    initScripts:
+      enable-basicauth.sh: |
+        #!/bin/bash
+        solr zk ls / | (! grep -wq security.json) && solr zk cp file:/tmp/security-json/security.json/security.json zk:/security.json
+    extraVolumes:
+      - name: init-scripts
+        configMap:
+          # You may need to change this depending on your helm install name.
+          # That is name: <name>-init-scripts
+          name: solr-init-scripts
+      - name: security-json
+        configMap:
+          name: security-json
+    extraVolumeMounts:
+      - name: init-scripts
+        mountPath: /docker-entrypoint-initdb.d
+      - name: security-json
+        mountPath: /tmp/security-json
+    readinessProbe:
+      useSocket: true
+    livenessProbe:
+      useSocket: true
+    ```

+Similary, you may use this method to initialize other authentication plugins.

 ## TLS Configuration

 Solr can be configured to use TLS to encrypt the traffic between solr nodes.
 To set this up with a certificate signed by the Kubernetes CA: